-In Support Vector Machines (SVM), a decision boundary between the two classifications is chosen by solving a convex optimization problem.
-Here we optimized penalty parameter $C$ and scaling parameter $\gamma$ for both linear and exponential kernels using a cross validation grid search.
+In Support Vector Machines (SVM), a decision boundary is chosen by solving a convex optimization problem.
+In particular, the method finds a separating hyperplane maximizing the margin between two classes.
+The key strength of SVM is allowing the replacement of the Euclidean inner product in the objective function with an arbitrary kernel function, thereby enabling versatile non-linear decision boundaries.
+Tunable parameters for this algorithm include the penalty parameter $C$ for an $L_2$-regularization term, and a scaling parameter $\gamma$ which determines the proximity of training vectors that will influence the classification of a new point (higher values indicate closer points are used).
+We optimized these values for linear and exponential kernels (where kernel type was also a variable) using a cross validation grid search.
 SVM has given promising results in some diagnostic contexts, for instance in diagnosing Lyme disease (\cite{SVMLyme}).

-Last, we used $k$-nearest neighbors classification (KNN).
-We used uniform weights as we do not wish to introduce feature importance in a benchmark measure.
+Last, we used $k$-nearest neighbors classification (KNN), which simply put, uses the votes of the $k$ nearest neighbours of a test point to determine its class.
+We used uniform weights for each feature as we did not wish to introduce feature importance in a benchmark measure.
 We used a cross validation grid search to find the optimal $k$ over values $\{2,3,...,9\}$.
 The \textit{scikit-learn} \textit{KNeighborsClassifier} toolbox for nearest neighbors was used in these calculations \cite{scikit-learn}.